+Elementary (K-6)

-- Elementary (K-6) may charge.
-Notification will be sent to parents/guardians concerning the status of their child's accounts. - Secondary (7-12) may-charge. - Adults may not charge. - A la carte items may not be charged. - Staff should not provide money to students. - Balances, positive or negative, will transfer to the new school year. - All charges must be paid within 20 school days; after that time the parent/guardian may be assigned to collections.
-Any arrears in excess of \$50 will be assigned to collections on a monthly basis.
+- Students may charge breakfasts and lunches - A la carte items may not be charged - Notifications will be sent to parents/guardians concerning the status of their child(s) prepaid account via low balance letter, email, text, or phone call to the household. - All charges must be paid by the last school day of the month; after that time the parent/guardian may be assigned to collections. - Any arrears in excess of \$50 will be assigned to collections on a monthly basis.
 Any costs associated with collections will be passed on to the parent.